pardisderakhshandeh/pardisderakhshandeh.github.io/_pages/behbahani.md

     <h2>Related work</h2>

     <p class="section-intro">
-      My broader research on Behbahani investigates the syntax-morphology interface, especially split alignment, verbal stems, agreement, Voice, and nominalization.
-More information about these projects is available on the <a class="language-link" href="/projects/">Projects</a> and <a class="language-link" href="/research/">Research</a> pages.
+      This page is a companion to my broader research on the syntax-morphology interface.
+For the theoretical framing of this work and current projects, see the <a class="language-link" href="/projects/">Projects</a>
+      and <a class="language-link" href="/research/">Research</a> pages.
     </p>
   </section>